tytydraco/yessleep/out/I_attended_my_high_schools_tenyear_reunion_Theres_something_terribly_wrong_with_the_rest_of_my_graduating_class.md

 “A-alice?”
 I stuttered, stepping backwards.

-Lockers all around me started opening, each accompanied by a new pair of bloody, seemingly boneless arms of figures that slowly crawled outwards.
+Lockers all around me started opening, each accompanied by a new pair of bloody arms of figures that slowly crawled outwards.

 My survival instincts kicked in.
 I sprinted away, my legs frantically carrying me towards the main staircase.
 All around me, figures emerged, reaching out to me as I passed by.
 Through an open door, I noticed that another classroom was filled with skeletons, just as Mr. Minelli’s had been.